-Peter Cook - Executive Chairman (Appointed 19 March 2007)
+Peter Cook - Non-Executive Chairman (Appointed 19 March 2007)

-Mr Cook (BSc (Applied Geology), MSc (Min.Econ.)
-WASM MAusIMM) has over 35 years of experience in the fields of exploration, project, operational and corporate management of mining companies.
+Mr Cook is a geologist and mineral economist and holds a Bachelor of Science (Applied Geology), Master of Science in Mineral Economics and a MAusIMM.
+Mr Cook has over 35 years of experience in the fields of exploration, project, operational and corporate management of mining companies.